 Next to Geneva in Switzerland, there are two mountains, the Salève and the Mont-Blanc.

 The Salève is a cosy mountain.
 You can drive to the top of it by car.
 This is a usual walk for locals.
 As it is so close to the city that it almost gives the impression that you can touch it.However, it might be relatively boring; after a while it is not a challenge anymore.

 On the other hand, the Mont-Blanc is further away, scary and pretty much impossible to climb without extensive training and the help of a guide.
 But just imagine the view up there.
 There are reasons why it is called “the roof of Europe”, as it is the highest mountain of the “old continent”.

-Millennials are the foundation of future businesses, as most of the workforce now forms part of this group.
-A number of things stand out about this group, which makes them the most sought-after group by successful businesses.
+Millennials are the foundation of future businesses, as most of the workforce now forms part of this group. and out about this group, making them the most sought-after group by successful businesses.

 Solve the problems that hinder seamless teamwork.
 Make everyone work toward the common goals, instead of holding back ideas or trying to work separately from others.
 When people truly appreciate each other as members of the same team, they share more ideas and support each other.

 Businesses, enterprises, and entrepreneurs must accommodate team systems into their structure to grow and successfully fulfil the vision set before them.

 Whether you are the boss of your own company, a CEO, a general manager or an employee, employers need to recognize the need for their employees to form teams.
 More importantly, maintaining a teamwork ethic requires 2 things.
 Firstly, a lot of collaboration and secondly transparency related concepts.